 On September 26th, 1944, McPherson went to Oakland, California, for a series of revivals, planning to preach her popular “Story of My Life” sermon.
 When her son went to her hotel room at 10:00 the next morning, he found her unconscious with pills and a half-empty bottle of capsules nearby.
 She was dead by 11:15 am.

 The autopsy did not conclusively determine the cause of McPherson’s death.
 She had been taking sleeping pills following numerous health problems — including ‘tropical fever’.
-Among the pills found in the hotel room was the drug: Seconal, a strong sedative which had not been prescribed for her.
+Among the pills found in the hotel room was the drug Seconal, a strong sedative that had not been prescribed for her.
 It was unknown how she got them.